-On Saturday, August 8, the MTC magnetic memory was put into opening station as one of the two storage banks in WWI.
+On Saturday, August 8, the MTC magnetic memory was put into operation as one of the two storage banks in WWI.

-The second bank of magnetic-core storage was installed in WI at a September 5.
-On September 10, the new core storage control was tied in complete J tely, making the storage cycle independent of ES Control.
-(Previously the magnetic field storage cycle had been slaved to the ES cycle.)
-The new control reduces store rage access time to 9μsec, making the average time per order approximately 30 μme sace instead of the 50 to 60 μsec formerly required.
+The second bank of magnetic-core storage was installed in WWI on September 5.
+On September 10, the new core storage control was tied in completely, making the storage cycle independent of ES Control.
+(Previously the magnetic storage cycle had been slaved to the ES cycle.)
+The new control reduces storage access time to 9μsec, making the average time per order approximately 30 μsec instead of the 50 to 60 μsec formerly required.

-In the week that the two core banks have been operating, no minted tenance has been performed on them other than to measure margins.
-During this we everek 3 parity alarms have occurred.
+In the week that the two core banks have been operating, no maintenance has been performed on them other than to measure margins.
+During this week 3 parity alarms have occurred.

-The relatively short time in which this new memory was built and installed is a tribute to the excellent cooperation of the various construction from shops, the MTC people, the people who built the memory planes, and the system of the recession of the speed with which production control organized building of the necession shops ary new panels was most gratifying.
-A number of the systems technicians and engineer seers worked long hours making necessary changes to receive the new equipment.
+The relatively short time in which this new memory was built and installed is a tribute to the excellent cooperation of the various construction shops, the MTC people, the people who built the memory planes, and the system group.
+The speed with which production control organized building of the necessary new panels was most gratifying.
+A number of the systems technicians and engineers worked long hours making necessary changes to receive the new equipment.